-5 Eastleigh, Fareham, Gosport, Havant, Southampton, Portsmouth
+&lt;sup>5 Eastleigh, Fareham, Gosport, Havant, Southampton, Portsmouth

-• Some employment locations will always be more accessible by car, particular in edge of town / out of town locations.
+- traffic levels and emissions); and provide sustainable access to jobs for everyone (not just those with access to a car). - Some employment locations will always be more accessible by car, in particular edge of town / out of town locations.
 However, there is a growing evidence base that investment in demand management, public and active transport modes can support a thriving economy; and that even in more peripheral locations sustainable travel options are important alternatives to single occupancy private car use.